-Rajasthan’s immunity bill: Sachin Pilot challenges ordinance in High Court
+Sachin Pilot challenges Rajasthan’s immunity ordinance in High Court

 The ordinance was promulgated in September and tabled in the state Assembly on October 23.
 After drawing criticism, including from two of its own MLAs, the Vasundhara Raje-led government referred it to a select committee that was asked to submit its report in six weeks.

-“Sending the Bill to the committee was a face saving measure,” The Hindu quoted the Congress leader as saying.
+“Sending the bill to the committee was a face saving measure,” The Hindu quoted the Congress leader as saying.
 “Does the government want to protect certain individuals even after the entire Opposition and journalists have risen against its move?”

-On Monday, Pilot and a few other Congress leaders were detained for taking part in a protest against the bill.
+On Monday, Pilot and a few other Congress leaders were detained for taking part in a protest against the ordinance.